10 Composting Facts – Statistics and Data in 2023

 Aerobic, anaerobic, and vermicomposting are the three most common types of composting.

 Anaerobic composting does not provide enough oxygen to break down organic materials.
 This type of compost is made from manure and is often called “muck” or “rich muck.”
-It’s often used as topsoil or in garden beds where there are growing plants that need a lot of organic material.
+It’s often used as topsoil or in garden beds where growing plants need a lot of organic material.

 Vermicomposting uses worms to break down organic materials instead of bacteria.
 Worms are used because they can survive without oxygen.